delattr/oauth2-server/readme.md

 # OAuth2 Authorization server

-A simple API which creates a user by using email and password only.
+A simple API which creates a user by using email and password.

 ## Authorization